abdulbarik/nodecurd/readme.md

 This is a very basic example of CRUD in Node.js and mySQL.

-Just do nmp to install all the libs
+Just do npm to install all the libs

 and do nmp start